cardano-community/guild-operators/docs/Scripts/cncli.md

 Script to run CNCLI, best launched through systemd deployed by 'deploy-as-systemd.sh'

-sync        Start CNCLI chainsync process that connects to cardano-node to sync blocks stored in SQLite DB (deployed as service) leaderlog   One-time leader schedule calculation for current epoch, then continously monitors and calculates schedule for coming epochs, 1.5 days before epoch boundary on MainNet (deployed as service) force     Manually force leaderlog calculation and overwrite even if already done, exits after leaderlog is calculated validate    Continously monitor and confirm that the blocks made actually was accepted and adopted by chain (deployed as service) all       One-time re-validation of all blocks in blocklog db epoch     One-time re-validation of blocks in blocklog db for the specified epoch ptsendtip   Send node tip to PoolTool for network analysis and to show that your node is alive and well with a green badge (deployed as service) ptsendslots Securely sends PoolTool the number of slots you have assigned for an epoch and validates the correctness of your past epochs (deployed as service) init        One-time initialization adding all minted and confirmed blocks to blocklog migrate     One-time migration from old blocklog(cntoolsBlockCollector) to new format (post cncli) path      Path to the old cntoolsBlockCollector blocklog folder holding json files with blocks created
+sync        Start CNCLI chainsync process that connects to cardano-node to sync blocks stored in SQLite DB (deployed as service) leaderlog   One-time leader schedule calculation for current epoch, then continuously monitors and calculates schedule for coming epochs, 1.5 days before epoch boundary on the mainnet (deployed as service) force     Manually force leaderlog calculation and overwrite even if already done, exits after leaderlog is calculated validate    Continuously monitor and confirm that the blocks made actually was accepted and adopted by chain (deployed as service) all       One-time re-validation of all blocks in blocklog db epoch     One-time re-validation of blocks in blocklog db for the specified epoch ptsendtip   Send node tip to PoolTool for network analysis and to show that your node is alive and well with a green badge (deployed as service) ptsendslots Securely sends PoolTool the number of slots you have assigned for an epoch and validates the correctness of your past epochs (deployed as service) init        One-time initialization adding all minted and confirmed blocks to blocklog migrate     One-time migration from old blocklog (cntoolsBlockCollector) to new format (post cncli) path      Path to the old cntoolsBlockCollector blocklog folder holding json files with blocks created
 ```

 ##### View Blocklog
-Best and easiest viewed in CNTools and gLiveView but the blocklog database is a SQLite DB so if you are comfortable with SQL, sqlite3 command can be used to query the DB.
+Best and easiest viewed in CNTools and `gLiveView` but the blocklog database is a SQLite DB so if you are comfortable with SQL, the `sqlite3` command can be used to query the DB.

 **Block status**
 - Leader    : Scheduled to make block at this slot
-- Ideal     : Expected/Ideal number of blocks assigned based on active stake (sigma)"
+- Ideal     : Expected/Ideal number of blocks assigned based on active stake (sigma)
-- Luck      : Leader slots assigned vs Ideal slots for this epoch"
+- Luck      : Leader slots assigned vs ideal slots for this epoch
 - Adopted   : Block created successfully
 - Confirmed : Block created validated to be on-chain with the certainty set in `cncli.sh` for `CONFIRM_BLOCK_CNT`
-- Missed    : Scheduled at slot but no record of it in cncli DB and no other pool has made a block for this slot
+- Missed    : Scheduled at slot but no record of it in CNCLI DB and no other pool has made a block for this slot
-- Ghosted   : Block created but marked as orphaned and no other pool has made a valid block for this slot, height battle or block propagation issue
+- Ghosted   : Block created but marked as orphaned and no other pool has made a valid block for this slot -> height battle or block propagation issue
 - Stolen    : Another pool has a valid block registered on-chain for the same slot
 - Invalid   : Pool failed to create block, base64 encoded error message can be decoded with `echo <base64 hash> | base64 -d | jq -r`